catseye/Maxixe/doc/Design.md

     stated.

 *   **Generality**: the proof language itself should make as few assumptions about the object language as possible.
-In particular, it shouldn't "know logic".
+It shouldn't be tied to any particular system of logic — as far as possible, it should be purely a [proof calculus][].

-*   **Predicate Logic**: on the other hand, the proof language should, when given the rules of predicate logic, be powerful enough to allow one to check proofs using predicate logic.
+*   **Predicate Logic**: on the other hand, the proof language should, when given the rules of predicate logic, be powerful enough to allow one to check proofs using predicate logic (a.k.a. first-order logic).

 *   **Correctness**: the proof-checking capability of the language must not claim that an incorrect proof is correct for the given rules.
 It would also